cynthiazeng/NYUAD_Computing_Prep/README.md

 # Stern NYUAD | Computing Prep

-Welcome to the repository for Stern at NYUAD to learn how to use Python!
+Welcome to the Stern at NYUAD Computing Prep repository!
-You will find all resources preparing for the elective class AI for Business.
+This resource is designed to help you get started with Python in preparation for the elective course AI for Business.

-- The ```Orientation``` section covers an introduction to GitHub, Julia, and R.
-- The ```intro_to_python``` section provides warm-up content for students who are not familiar with Python.
+- ```intro_to_python``` : A warm-up section for students new to Python, providing foundational content to get you comfortable with the basics.

-Please reach out to us if you have any questions!
+Please reach out if you have any questions!

 Your teaching team,